 THE SMALL TOUCHES

 That big stuff aside, the little touches can also turn your home into a haven.
 Surround yourself with things that improve your mood.
 Hang photographs of happy memories with the people you love most.
 They’re sure to make the space feel more like your own.
-Think, too, about incorporating houseplants into your home.
+Think, too, about incorporating houseplants into your home, there are some great air purifying plants.
 Having a little nature indoors is good for the air quality, and your mental wellbeing!